Spacial/awesome-systools/README.md

 * [Spectre.css](https://github.com/picturepan2/spectre): A Lightweight, Responsive and Modern CSS Framework
 * [Google Optmize](https://marketingplatform.google.com/about/optimize/): Your website is your store window.
 * [Google web.dev](https://web.dev/measure): Review performance and get detailed guidance on how to improve it.
 Sign-in to monitor your progress over time.
+* [VisBug](https://github.com/GoogleChromeLabs/projectvisbug): 🎨 Make any webpage feel like an artboard, download extension here
+* [DoodleMaster](https://github.com/karanchahal/DoodleMaster): The Doodle Master seeks to turn your UI mockups into real code.
+Currently this repository just serves to demonstrate a Proof Of Concept of Artificially Intelligent Design Tools.

 #### Themes